quintans/eventsourcing/README.md

 ![Design](eventstore-design.png)

-> we still can still use consistent projections to build the current state of an aggregate
+> we still can still use consistent projections to build the current state of an aggregate.
 > To use CQRS it is not mandatory to have two separate databases, so it is not mandatory to plug in the change stream into the database.
 We can write the read model into the same database in the same transaction as the write model (dual write).

 ## How to

 I assume that the reader is familiar with the concepts of event sourcing and CQRS.

-> **Warning**: Code examples below may be outdated

 ### Aggregate